stanford-rc/www.sherlock.stanford.edu/src/docs/advanced-topics/job-management.md

 To see the job submission limits on Sherlock run the `sh_part` command.

 To run longer than 2 days on the normal partition you will need to add the "long" QOS to your submission scripts.
 For example to run for exactly 3 days add the following two lines to your sbatch script:

 ``` shell { .copy .select }
 #SBATCH --time=3-00:00:00
 #SBATCH --qos=long
 ```

-If you have access to an [owners][url_owners] partition you will not need to add this QOS since the MaxWall on owners is 7 days.
+If you have access to an [owners][url_owners] partition you will not need to add this QOS since the maximum wall-clock time on owners is 7 days.

 ### Minimizing the number of jobs in queue